junanita/Mass-Spring-System/index.md

 where `q` is the configuration/position of the mass.

 Though simple, Euler’s method is not accurate.
 Consider the case of a 2D function f whose integral curves are concentric circles.
 A point p governed by f is supposed to orbit forever on whichever circle it started on.
 Instead, with each Euler step, p will move on a straight line to a circle of larger radius, so that its path will follow an outward spiral.
-Shrinking the stepsize will slow the rate of this outward drift, but never eliminate it[3].
+Shrinking the stepsize will slow the rate of this outward drift, but never eliminate it[3] (scene xml from [1]).

 ![forwardEuler](https://media.giphy.com/media/14SFyXJ9AnDxmdMX7X/giphy.gif)

 ### Backward Euler